 Our REU program offers a unique collaboration between the renowned Mystic Aquarium and a leading institute of higher education, the University of Connecticut, Avery Point, located on Long Island Sound.
 In fact, we are the only aquarium in the U.S. to have an REU!
 With us, you will gain access to both Aquarium and University resources and expertise.
-In addition to the focus on cutting-edge marine research, we also give our students extensive training in professional development, teamwork, and a true view into the world of research.
-We ensure our students are given all the keys to be successful!
+In addition to the focus on cutting-edge marine research, we also give our students extensive training in professional development, teamwork and a true view into the world of research.
+We ensure our students are given all the keys to be successful.
 All research projects will be carried out at UConn, while professional development activities, seminars and job shadows will take place at Mystic Aquarium.
-All students will be given access to Mystic Aquarium throughout the 10 week period from June 3-August 9, 2019.
+All students will be given access to Mystic Aquarium throughout the 10 week period from June 5 to August 11, 2023.

 A complete application to the Mystic Aquarium REU Program includes the following:

-This REU site is supported by the National Science Foundation’s Division of Biological Infrastructure in the Directorate for Biological Sciences and the Division of Oceanic Sciences located in Arlington, VA (1658663).
+Funding for this REU site is provided by the National Science Foundation’s Division of Biological Infrastructure in the Directorate for Biological Sciences and the Division of Ocean Sciences in the Directorate for Geosciences located in Arlington, VA (DBI-1950480).
 The NSF contact for these programs are Sally O’Connor and Elizabeth Rom.
 NSF does not handle REU applications; please contact each REU site directly for application information.